hmcts/civil-service/README.md

 ### PR Labels for targeted testing
-There are a variety of labels that can be added to PRs for the purpose of running subsects of functional tests, relevant to specific journeys.
+There are a variety of labels that can be added to PRs for the purpose of running sub-groups of functional tests, relevant to specific journeys.
 All functional test labels begin with the pr_ft_ prefix.

 Adding a functional test label allows the user to run a greater amount of tests relevant to the journey where changes are being made, and reduces the amount of time taken to run a build.